arafatm/arafatm.github.io/_articles/tech/hashi/hashi.consul-learn.md

 #### DNS Interface

-:shipit: The fqdn is `web.service.consul`.
+:ship: The fqdn is `web.service.consul`.
 Query the DNS interface for the registered service.

 ```bash
 dig @127.0.0.1 -p 8600 web.service.consul
 ```